pydata/sparse/docs/quickstart.rst

 -------

 Many of the normal Numpy operations work on :obj:`COO` objects just like on :obj:`numpy.ndarray` objects.
-This includes arithmetic, :obj:`numpy.ufunc` operations, or functions like tensordot and transpose.
+This includes arithmetic, :doc:`numpy.ufunc <reference/ufuncs>` operations, or functions like tensordot and transpose.

 .. code-block:: python